Artists/Bands [K-L]

 ROBERT ‘BOB’ LANE

 Bob Lane was a member of the De La Salle Catholic College band, Manic Depression, in 1970, along with his cousin Nobby Osbourne.
 He’d first begun performing as a musician, however, with his older brother Ron in the Armidale City Band, which was led by their father (a tuba player).
 Both brothers also played brass instruments (primarily cornet and trumpet).
-In 1971 Lane and Osbourne joined forces with several members of another De La Salle band, Purple Haze, to form Shane.
-That band went on to achieve considerable local success over the next two years, including coming second in two regional heats of the 1972 Hoadley Battle of the Sounds, and competing in the Northern NSW regional finals at Newcastle (coming third overall).
+In 1971 Lane and Osborne joined forces with several members of another De La Salle band, Purple Haze, to form Shane.
+That band went on to achieve considerable local success over the next two years, including coming second in two regional heats of the 1972 Hoadley Battle of the Sounds, and competing in the Northern New South Wales regional finals at Newcastle (coming third overall).

 With Shane (Armidale High School dance, 1972)

-Source: Clay Djubal (2010) Brian Moore (interview, Aug.
+Source: Clay Djubal (2010) • Brian Moore (interview, Aug.
 2010).
-Image: Photos courtesy of Brian Moore†
+Image: Photos courtesy of Brian Moore

 RON ‘ROCKY’ LANE